Woodville, New Zealand: History

 Woodville is at the northern end of the Tararua Range and the southern end of the Ruahines.
-In Māori history, it appears to have been a traveller's rest spot and a place for hunters to rest after they had walked from one side of the Manawatu Gorge to the other.
-The local iwi were Rangitane, descended from Whatonga of the Kurahaupo canoe.
+In Māori history, it appears to have been a traveller's rest spot and a place for hunters to rest after they had walked from one side of the Manawatū Gorge to the other.
+The local iwi were Rangitāne, descended from Whatonga of the Kurahaupo canoe.
 They maintained strong and positive relations with other tribes for the most part.

-One local landmark is Whariti, one of the main peaks in the Ruahine Ranges, a mountain range that runs northeast for 110 km from the Manawatu Gorge to the Kawekas, inland from Napier.
+One local landmark is Wharite, one of the main peaks in the Ruahine Ranges, a mountain range that runs northeast for 110 km from the Manawatū Gorge to the Kawekas, inland from Napier.
 The name for the 920m/3017 foot high mountain appears to be a corruption of the original name Wharetiti (Whare – house, titi – muttonbird (the Sooty Shearwater)).
 According to an interview on Radio Woodville in 2009, the peak gained its name when migrating muttonbird nested on top of the ridges of the Ruahine mountain range.

 The birds arrived at Wharetiti from Bare Island, Waimarama and continued northwards to Tongariro.
 Local Māori would construct temporary housing when the titi began to arrive and would harvest the birds from their burrows, preserving them inside pouches made from bull kelp which they carried up from the coast.
 It is some years since muttonbirds were last seen in this part of the Ruahines.

+Government

+Woodville was part of Hawke's Bay Province.
+Following the abolition of the provincial councils in 1876, it became part of Waipawa County, and on 24 December 1884, the Woodville Town Board was formed within the county.
+Woodville was constituted a borough in June 1887.
+In 1987, Woodville Borough merged with the neighbouring Woodville County to form Woodville District.
+As part of the 1989 local government reforms, Woodville District amalgamated with Dannevirke Borough, Eketahuna County, Pahiatua Borough, and Pahiatua County to form Tararua District.

+List of mayors

+During the 102 years of Woodville Borough and Woodville District Councils, Woodville had 19 mayors.
+The following is a complete list: